A Guide to the Change Management IT Process

 Stage 3: Planning and Approval

-Getting the CAB's approval is a critical checkpoint.
-They scrutinize the assessment and the plan to make sure the change actually supports business goals and that the risks are worth taking.
-In modern DevOps shops, this is often automated for routine changes.
-You can see how this works with change management processes for IaC platforms that speed up these approvals.
+Securing approval from the CAB is a vital step.
+The board reviews the assessment and the plan to confirm that the change aligns with organizational goals and that the risks are acceptable.
+In organizations using modern DevOps practices, these approvals are frequently automated for low-risk, frequent changes.
+You can see how this works with change management processes for IaC platforms that accelerate these approval cycles.

 Stage 4: Building and Testing